owlbarn/tutorial/book/regression/README.md

 You might notice that we mention using "certain methods" in selecting the best one from these $n$ models.
 What are these methods?
 An obvious answer is continue to use RSS etc. as the metric, but the problem is that the model with full features always has the smallest error and then get selected every time.
 Instead, we need to estimate the test error.
 We can directly do that using a validation dataset.
-Otherwise we can make adjustment to the training error such as RSS to include the bias caused by overfitting.
+Otherwise we can make adjustment to the training error such as RSS to include the bias caused by over-fitting.
 Such methods includes: $\textrm{C}_p$, Akaike information criterion (AIC), Bayesian information criterion (BIC), adjusted $\textrm{R}^2$, etc.
 To further dig into these statistical methods is beyond the scope of this book.
 We recommend specific textbooks such as [@james2013introduction].